List – 22 Marketplaces Where You Can Buy and Sell Patents

-Sellers can submit their patents for consideration to Transactions IP and post analysis, their team would get in touch with you to discuss next steps.
-Which means: if your patent is valuable, it is going to be a breeze.
+Sellers can submit their patents for consideration to Transactions IP and post analysis, their team would get in touch with you to discuss the next steps.
+Which means — if your patent is valuable, it is going to be a breeze.
 If it isn’t, then you, the seller, will have to pay an upfront fee in addition to operating the case on a contingency basis which is the norm.

 Transaction IP also does buyer side patent brokerage.

-It follows an in-depth process post understanding the needs of the client and carries out its execution.
+It follows an in-depth process post understanding the needs of the buyer and carries out its execution.
 They charge buyers a combination fee which is calculated by including hourly fees and a success fee percentage.